JamesWrigley/pyjuliapkg/README.md

 Resolving will fail if Julia is not already installed.
 It is up to you to install any required Julia packages.

+### Using read-only environments

+JuliaPkg can write to the environment during environment resolution, which can interfere with using read-only environments (e.g. a shared environment on an HPC system).
+To stop JuliaPkg from making any writes you need to set the following environment variables (or their argument counterparts):
+- `PYTHON_JULIAPKG_OFFLINE=yes`
+- `PYTHON_JULIAPKG_LOCKFILE=no`